raganwald-deprecated/iGesture/README.md

 With iGesture, you have predefined gestures like "left," "top," and "scrub" (A back-and-forth wiping) that are automatically turned into jQuery custom events so you can bind functions to the individual gestures on specific elements rather than having a massive switch statement inside your `touchmove` handler.
 Your code is more 'jQuery-ish'.

-Have a look at "naughts and crosses," the demo explained next.
-Sometimes one line of code really is worth a thousand words.

 **naughts and crosses**

-The [naughts and crosses][nc] demonstration page is a ridiculously simple game of naughts and crosses intended for "pass and play" on a standard browser or on an iPhone.
+[Naughts and crosses][nc] is a ridiculously simple game of naughts and crosses intended for "pass and play" on a standard browser or on an iPhone.
 Load it up in a modern browser, on an iPhone, or on an iPad.
 You should see a blank board:

 ![Blank][blank]